hisaac/hisaac.net/source/artifacts.md

 >
 > ***Wiktionary*** — <cite>[en.wiktionary.org/wiki/artifact][1]</cite>

-This is my body of work; past projects that I'm proud of.
+These are my "artifacts".
+My body of work.
+Past projects that I'm proud of.

-## Living Documents

 ## Web